 This example shows that many healthcare organizations already maintained and distributed large supplies of medical equipment before the COVID-19 pandemic, but most had never dealt with the supply, demand, scarcity, and urgency that the pandemic brought on.

-With a larger and more diverse collection of medical items to track and distribute, healthcare companies need to find ERP options that accurately and efficiently connect their supply chain workflow to vendor invoicing, and the specific needs of all of their facility locations.
+With a larger and more diverse collection of medical items to track and distribute, healthcare companies need to find ERP options that accurately and efficiently connect their supply chain process to vendor invoicing, and the specific needs of all of their facility locations.

 Robust Employee and Patient Management